Efficient Concatenated Bosonic Code for Additive Gaussian Noise

 {\it Numerical simulation.}--- We evaluate our proposed QEC method using a Monte Carlo simulation of the circuit in Fig.~\ref{fig2}(a).
 The input state passes through a GQC [Eq.~\eqref{eq:GQC}].
 Our model simulates code-capacity noise (i.e.,~assuming no errors aside from the channel noise itself~\cite{Chamberland2017,Tuckett2020}) in order to evaluate the best possible performance of our code under the GQC and to compare with previous results~\cite{Gottesman2001,Harrington2001,Fukui2017,Fukui2018}.
-We consider two cases: (a)~the conventional case, which corresponds to choosing $\delta = 0$, and (b) an optimized choice of $\delta = 0.223 \sqrt\pi$ (explained below).
+We consider two cases: (a)~the conventional case, which corresponds to choosing $\delta_X = \delta_Z = 0$, and (b)~an optimized choice of $\delta_X$ and $\delta_Z$ for logical $X$ and $Z$ errors (specified below).

-A logical-$X$ (-$Z$) error occurs when the decoding procedure leads to either (1)~the wrong value for $X_{\rm L}$ ($Z_{\rm L}$) or (2)~heralded failure of that measurement---see Fig.~\ref{fig2}(b,c), caption.
-While one could treat the heralded failures in a more sophisticated fashion (concatenating with a higher-level code, for instance), in our simulations we simply treat these as logical errors on that outcome.
-The probability of a logical-$X$ (-$Z$) error is denoted $E_{\rm X}$ ($E_{\rm Z}$), and the overall logical error probability~$p_E$ is $1-(1-E_{\rm X})(1-E_{\rm Z})$, which we call the \emph{failure probability} of the QEC.
+We define the ``{failure probability}'' of the QPC as the probability that the final value of $X_{\rm L}$ or $Z_{\rm L}$ is wrong.
+When a heralded failure occurs---see caption of Figs.~\ref{fig2}(b) and~\ref{fig2}(c), we randomly assign the outcome.
+(More sophisticated handling may be possible, e.g.,~concatenating with a higher-level code.)

-Figure~\ref{fig3} shows the performance of both methods as a function of the standard deviation of the GKP qubit for several sizes $(n,m)$ of the QPC.
-These sizes are chosen to ensure approximately symmetric noise at the output (i.e.,~$E_{\rm X} \sim E_{\rm Z}$).
-The conventional method (a), which uses $\delta=0$, gives a threshold of $\xi \approx 0.555$, matching previous work with concatenated codes and simple decoding~\cite{Gottesman2001,Harrington2001}.
-For our new method (b), we optimize the value of $\delta$ to maximize the threshold value of the standard deviation, giving $\delta=0.223\sqrt{\pi}$, which gives a loss probability~$\sim 38 \percent$ at threshold.
-Importantly, the corresponding threshold numerically achieves the hashing bound of the GQC: $\xi \approx 0.607$ [Cf.\ Eq.~\eqref{eq:xiHB}].
+Figure~\ref{fig3} shows the performance of (a)~the QPC without HRM and (b)~that with HRM, as a function of the standard deviation of the GKP qubit for several sizes $(n,m)$ of the QPC.
+In Fig.~\ref{fig3}(a), we optimized the value of $n$ for the given~$m$ so that the failure probability is minimized; in Fig.~\ref{fig3}(b), we optimized $\delta_Z$ and $\delta_X$, as well as $n$, so that the failure probability is minimized.
+For $m=5, 7, 9, 11, 13$, respectively, the optimized values of $n$ are $n=13, 39, 109, 209, 817$ for the conventional method~(a) and $n=13, 39, 117, 337, 967$ for our new method~(b).
+Furthermore, the optimized values of the HRM parameters $\delta_X$ and~$\delta_Z$ for~(b) are $\delta_X/\sqrt{\pi}=$ 0.0963, 0.0967, 0.0968, 0.0968 and 0.0968, and $\delta_Z/\sqrt{\pi}=$ 0.130, 0.134, 0.137, 0.138, and 0.139, respectively, which leads to the loss probability of about 15\% for $X$ and 21\%--22\% for $Z$.
+The conventional method~(a) gives a threshold of $\xi \approx 0.555$, matching previous work with concatenated codes and simple decoding~\cite{Gottesman2001,Harrington2001}.
+Our improved method greatly surpasses this, achieving a threshold $\xi \approx 0.585$ with a simple and efficient decoder.